Project: Sewer systems of the future

 Supervisors: Dr Jan Hofman and Dr Tom Arnot

-Prior to joining the WISE CDT programme, I completed my first degree in Chemical Engineering (MEng) at the University of Bath in 2015.
+Prior to joining the WISE CDT programme, Olivia completed my first degree in Chemical Engineering (MEng) at the University of Bath in 2015.

-During my university career I undertook several water-related projects that captured my interest.
-I undertook a three-month research project in the development of a photo-amperometric biosensor for water quality indication.
+During her university career she undertook several water-related projects that captured her interest.
+She undertook a three-month research project in the development of a photo-amperometric biosensor for water quality indication.
 This used algal species to detect micro-pollutants, including antibiotics and heavy metals.
 The main focus of this project was on the development of a cost effective, portable device that provides rapid results for water quality.

-My final-year design project consisted of the design of a Biorefinery (wastewater treatment with resource recovery).
+Olivia’s final-year design project consisted of the design of a Biorefinery (wastewater treatment with resource recovery).
 In a small team, the overall process was designed for the small-scale treatment plant with recovery of potable water, energy and nutrients.
-My role evolved into a detailed design with particular emphasis on energy recovery through anaerobic digestion.
+Her role evolved into a detailed design with particular emphasis on energy recovery through anaerobic digestion.

-My undergraduate degree was inclusive of a year-long Industrial Placement which I completed with the European Centre for Nuclear Research, CERN, in Geneva.
-During this placement I took on a role within the Safety and Environmental Protection team for the ALICE experiment.
-I was the sole initiator of a project to build a comprehensive risk assessment – analysing and modelling the impacts of fire in the underground system.
+Her undergraduate degree was inclusive of a year-long Industrial Placement which she completed with the European Centre for Nuclear Research, CERN, in Geneva.
+During this placement she took on a role within the Safety and Environmental Protection team for the ALICE experiment.
+She was the sole initiator of a project to build a comprehensive risk assessment – analysing and modelling the impacts of fire in the underground system.

 WISE 2017 Summer School Presentation: Olivia_Bailey_Jun17